 Brandon joined Watsi on November 19th, 2016.
 Five years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brandon's most recent donation traveled 3,400 miles to support Brandon, a toddler from Kenya, to fund surgery for his birth condition.
+Brandon's most recent donation traveled 5,400 miles to support Molita, a five-month-old baby girl from Cambodia, to fund polydactyly surgery on her hands.

 When Brandon was one week old, his mother noticed that he had not passed stool since he was born, and his stomach was swollen and painful.
 His mother took him to a nearby facility for examination, where Brandon was immediately referred to another facility in Nairobi.
 However, due to financial difficulties, they cannot travel to Nairobi and instead went to a larger, nearby facility.
 When they arrived, Brandon was examined and given medication for him to pass stool.
 The medication worked to alleviate Brandon's discomfort, so he was discharged a few days after.
 However, after a few months, the medication became less effective and Brandon had to be taken to the clinic again.
 Brandon was admitted as an emergency patient and was given new medications, which were ineffective.
 His condition worsened.
 Fortunately, he was then referred to BethanyKids Hospital, a care center of our medical partner African Mission Healthcare (AMH).
 Upon arrival to BethanyKids, he was examined again and after tests he has been diagnosed with problems in his colon.
 Brandon now requires a special surgery to finally treat his condition.
 Brandon is the youngest in a family of five children.
 His father was working as a security guard and was the breadwinner of the family, but passed away when Brandon was six months old.
 Brandon's mother does not have a stable job, and it is getting more difficult as work becomes scarce.
 Without medical insurance to pay for Brandon's procedure, his mother and AMH are requesting $743 to help pay for the expenses.
 Brandon’s mother appreciates the support, “I am very happy to hear that my son will be treated and grow up as a normal child.
 I am just requesting for any help so he may be treated.”